 One of our directors, Paul Coppinger, is the Division President of SPM Oil & Gas, a Caterpillar Company which was previously Weir Oil & Gas (part of the Weir Group PLC) prior to its acquisition in February 2021.
-For the 2020 and 2019 fiscal years, we made payments to various subsidiaries of the Weir Group PLC for certain products of \$401,437 and \$834,141, respectively.
+For the 2021 fiscal year, we made payments to various subsidiaries of SPM Oil & Gas for certain products of approximately \$2.8 million.
 In the Company's opinion, the terms of such payments were substantially equivalent to those which would have been obtained from unaffiliated third parties.
-Such amounts are not material to either the Company, or Weir Group PLC.
+Such amounts are not material to either the Company or SPM Oil & Gas.